-Course on Analog Communication
+Course On Analog Communications

+by

-by Prof. Goutam Das G S Sanyal School of Telecommunications Indian Institute of Technology Kharagpur
+Prof. Goutam Das

+G S Sanyal School of Telecommunication

+Indian Institute of Technology Kanpur

-Lecture 51: Frequency Modulation (Contd.)
+Lecture 52: Frequency Modulation (Contd.)

-Okay, so what we have started exploring is the frequency output of the oscillator we are targeting which is we have proven that that should be ω C into KF into MT, we have defined what is ω C and what is KF okay.
-So this is something we have already discussed right.
-Now FM generation once we have this circuit that means our particular oscillator with an inductor which is fixed and a very cap where it varies with the input that bias voltage okay.
+Okay so what we have started exploding is the frequency output of the oscillator we are targeting which is we have proven that that should be $\omega c$ xKf x mt we have defined what is $\omega c$ and what is Kf okay so this is something we have already discussed right now FM generation once we have this circuit that means our particular oscillator with an inductor which is fixed and a very cap where the it varies with the input that bias voltage okay.

-So once we have that we will be getting the output oscillation frequency is accordingly vary okay.
-So what I will do if you now start giving our input voltage as your MT into that very cap immediately the output oscillation that you will be getting that must be FM modulated signal, because that will be the MT immediately the oscillation frequency suppose it generates a cause some frequency.
+So once we have that we will be getting the output oscillation frequency is accordingly vary okay so what I will do if you now start giving our input voltage as your mt into that very cap immediately the output oscillation that we will be getting that must be FM modulated signal because that will be the mt immediately the oscillation frequency suppose it generates a cos some frequency so that must be this okay so and immediately you will get if this is the frequency the phase will be $\omega$ ct.

-So that must be this okay so, and immediately you will get if this is the frequency the phase will be ω CT this is something we have already explored that that should be KF integration minus ∞ to T M α D α that is actually the FM modulated signal.
-So that gives me a direct modulation where this K F is something which is chosen by that particular very cap right.

-So whatever I choose as my vco I will be getting accordingly the FM deviation and everything, so I can I can choose my parameter accordingly and I will get my FM.
-So I have to choose accordingly the free running frequency for that FM as well as the K value and that will give me the correct output right.
-That is called the direct method, so you can see already a lot of complications that were arising from narrow band FM and then with an indirect method to generate wideband FM that goes away.
+This is something we have already explored that should be Kf integration - $\int$ to t m\alpha d\alpha that is actually the FM modulated signal so that gives me a direct modulation where this Kf is something which is chosen by that particular very cap right so whatever I choose as my VCO I will be getting accordingly the FM deviation and everything so I can I can choose my parameter accordingly and I will get my FM so I have to choose accordingly the free running frequency so that FM as well as the K value and that will give me the current correct output right.

-And of course there also there was a problem that narrowband FM it is not if it is not sufficiently narrower then there will be a tan-1 of KF into 80 right.
-So instead of just KF into eighty terms so that that problem was there whereas here there is no problem like that.
-So this is called the direct method of FM generation okay.
-So let us try to see now how do you do FM demodulation okay.
+That is called the direct method so you can see already lot of complicated that were arising from narrowband FM and with an indirect method to generate wide band FM that goes away and of course there also there was a problem that narrowband FM it is not if it is not sufficiently narrower then there will be a tan inverse of Kf x at term right so instead of just Kf into a t terms so that that problem was there whereas here there is no problem like that so this is called the direct method of FM generation okay.

-So our next target should be if a modulation is almost done, so we have learned narrowband FM how that can be generated then for wider band FM we have seen two methods one is direct one is indirect.
-So in the indirect method we have to just put frequency multiplier and we have seen also how to adjust the center frequency as well as frequency deviation, whereas indirect method it is just choosing a proper VCO parameter okay, sorry the direct method it is just choosing a proper VCO parameter and it is very easy.

-Just across the very cap you give your input voltage and you will be getting your corresponding FM modulated output at the output of that VCO okay.
-So let us now try to discuss about FM demodulation again you will see just the mathematics tells us what should be the FM demodulation.
+So let us try to see now how do you do FM demodulation okay so our next target should be FM modulation is almost done so we have learned narrowband FM how that can be generated then for wider band FM we have seen two methods one is direct one is indirect so in the indirect method we have to just put frequency multiplier and we have seen also how to adjust the center frequency as well as frequency deviation whereas indirect method it is just choosing a proper the very cap you give your input voltage and you will be getting your corresponding FM modulated output at the output of that VCO okay so let us now try to discuss about FM demodulation again you will see just the mathematics tells us what should be the FM demodulation suppose I have a $\psi$ FM t.